The rules around driving in the UK on a foreign licence can be confusing, and getting car insurance can make matters even more complicated.

 If you don’t have a full licence yet and want to drive in the UK, you must apply for a provisional UK licence.
 You can take a UK driving test once you’ve been in the country for 185 days (six months).

-Many well-known insurers will ignore any no-claims years accrued on your foreign licence.
+Many insurers will also ignore any no-claims years accrued on your foreign licence.
 With a no-claims bonus being worth up to 75% discount, starting from scratch once you start driving in the UK can push your premiums up.

-Thankfully, there are ways to save on your car insurance if you’re a non-UK licence holder.
-First, be sure to shop around with specialist insurers.
-There are many providers that welcome foreign licence holders, and some will even transfer your no-claims years so you get a discount straight away.
+For a start, it pays to shop around with specialist insurers.
+A number of these will welcome foreign licence holders, and some will even transfer your no-claims years, so you get a discount straight away.

-However, over the years insurers have noted that third party cover was being used as a cost saving tactic by risky drivers, so some raised their prices accordingly.
+However, over the years insurers have noted that third party only cover was increasingly being used as a cost-saving tactic by risky drivers.
+As a result, some have raised their prices accordingly.
 By considering a higher level of cover, such as comprehensive, you could save money while being better protected.

 Temporary car insurance may be worth considering as it typically offers cover for one to 30 days (some policies offer cover up to 90 days).
 This can be particularly handy if you’re borrowing someone else’s car while you’re visiting.